Coinbase VS Coinbase Pro: Crypto Exchange Comparison

 Coinbase and its extension Coinbase Pro are one of the safest exchanges on the crypto market!
 First of all, both platforms store around 98% of the customers’ funds offline, in so-called “cold wallets” disconnected from the Internet.
 They’re held together with private customer data such as account logins and card numbers, which makes it almost impossible for hackers to reach them.

 The remaining 2% online funds are protected with the essential two-factor authentication process which asks for verification via email and another device for every transaction.
 Another good thing is that user funds are separated from operational funds in order to avoid any violations from the company.
+Moreover, new users are required to pass a KYC check.

 The main advantage is that on both exchanges, customer funds are protected by the FDIC (Federal Deposit Insurance Corporation), up to a maximum of $250,000.
 In addition to this, your wallet and private key are safeguarded with AES-256 encryption, established by the U.S. National Institute of Standards and Technology.